proinsias/proinsias.github.io/_posts/2018/2018-10-25-Spark-Count-number-of-duplicate-rows.md

 ---
 layout: single
-title: "Spark: Count number of duplicate rows"
+title: 'Spark: Count number of duplicate rows'
 date: 2018-10-25 12:46
-last_modified_at: 2018-10-25 12:46
+last_modified_at: 2023-04-26 13:22:37
+categories:
-categories: til
+    - til
 tags:
     - spark
     - til
 ---

 To count the number of duplicate rows in a pyspark DataFrame,